AO-StreetArt/Aesel/docs/pages/demo_install.rst

 `./aesel.sh db`

-Then, you can go to localhost:7474/browser in a web browser, and update the Neo4j login information.
+The easiest way to update the neo4j login information is to use `Neo4j Client <https://neo4j-client.net/>`__.
+Simply connect to your instance with username and password neo4j/neo4j, and you will be prompted to change the password.

 Finally, you'll need to setup a Mongo admin user, and separate users for Adrestia and CLyman.
 You can connect from the same server using the mongo shell with: